 Special Education and Online Learning

 Are you a student with special education status?
-Are you wondering if online leaning may be a good fit for you?
+Are you wondering if online learning may be a good fit for you?

 When enrolling in online learning (OLL), you need to inform the OLL provider of your special education status.
 You are considered a special education student if you have been identified as qualifying for special education services.
 This means you most likely have had an Individual Education Plan (IEP) in the past.
 If you are unsure of your status, consult with your previous school.